weimeilin79/legal_eagle_demo/step_01_llm.md

 You might not be cross-examining a witness, but with our system, you’ll be able to sift through mountains of information, generate clear summaries, and present the most relevant data in seconds.

+# Architecture
+This project focuses on building a legal assistant using Google Cloud AI tools, emphasizing how to process, understand, and search legal data.
+The system is designed to sift through large amounts of information, generate summaries, and present relevant data quickly.
+The architecture of the legal assistant involves several key components:
+• **Data Storage**: Google Cloud Storage (GCS) is used to store legal documents.
+Firestore, a NoSQL database, functions as a vector store, holding document chunks and their corresponding embeddings.
+Vector Search is enabled in Firestore to allow for similarity searches.
+• **Data Processing**: When a new legal document is uploaded to GCS, Eventarc triggers a Cloud Run function.
+This function processes the document by splitting it into chunks and generating embeddings for each chunk using Vertex AI's text embedding model.
+These embeddings are then stored in Firestore alongside the text chunks.
+• **Application powered by LLM & RAG** : The core of the question-answering system is the ask_llm function which uses the langchain library to interact with a Vertex AI Gemini Large Language Model.
+It creates a HumanMessage from the user's query, and includes a SystemMessage that instructs the LLM to act as a helpful legal assistant.
+The system uses a Retrieval-Augmented Generation (RAG) approach, where, before answering a query, the system uses the search_resource function to retrieve relevant context from the Firestore vector store.
+This context is then included in the SystemMessage to ground the LLM's answer in the provided legal information.

+The project aims to move away from LLMs' "creative interpretations" by using RAG, which first retrieves relevant information from a trusted legal source before generating an answer.
+This results in more accurate, informed responses based on actual legal information.

+The system is built using various Google Cloud services, such as Google Cloud Shell, Vertex AI, Firestore, Cloud Run, and Eventarc

 ### Create a project

 1. In the Google Cloud Console, on the project selector page, select or create a Google Cloud project.